 Ceilings

 Repair category 2

-Notes Some cracked ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.
+Notes Some cracked/uneven ceiling plaster was noted and some repairs may be required at the time of redecoration or disturbance.

 Internal walls

-Repair category 1
+Repair category 2

-Notes Some cracked wall plaster was noted and some repairs may be required at the time of disturbance or redecoration.
+Notes Some cracked/bossed wall plaster was noted and some repairs may be required at the time of disturbance or redecoration.

-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Isolated loose flooring was detected under foot.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Some cracked concrete floor finishes were noted at ground floor level.
+Isolated loose flooring was detected under foot at first floor level.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Some user wear was noted however within the limitations of our inspection, no significant defects were noted.
+Kitchen fittings are of an older style and future upgrading may be required.
 Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.